zx80/flask-simple-auth/README.md

 - add `any` token scheme?
 - add app.log?
-- multi login? access to other login data (uid, email)? on-demand supplied user data?
+- multi login? access to other login data (uid, email)? on-demand supplied user data? how about more hooks, *eg* `load_user_data` that could be cached?
+  Two-login issue: "WHERE login = ...
+OR email = ..."?
+However then perms must follow…